jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-packet-walk.md

 ping 20.0.0.1 -i .4
 ```

 2. Then on the XRD host VM run tcpdump to capture SRv6 encapsulated traffic egressing xrd01.
-We don't know which interface the traffic will be hashed through so we may need torun tcpdump on both interfaces.
+We don't know which interface the traffic will be hashed through so we may need to run tcpdump on both interfaces.
 Note, the tcpdump output may not show until you stop it with crtl-z.
 ```
 sudo ip netns exec clab-cleu25-xrd01 tcpdump -ni Gi0-0-0-1 sudo ip netns exec clab-cleu25-xrd01 tcpdump -ni Gi0-0-0-2